NINJIO PCI targets any users who have access to credit card data or handle credit cards as part of their day-to-day responsibilities.

-This requirement applies to employee owned and company-owned portable computing devices.
+This requirement applies to employee-owned and company-owned portable computing devices.
 Systems that cannot be managed by corporate policy introduce weaknesses and provide opportunities that malicious individuals may exploit.
 Allowing untrusted systems to connect to an organization’s CDE could result in access being granted to attackers and other malicious users.

 Maintain strict control over the storage and accessibility of media.

-Hard-copy materials must be crosscut shredded, incinerated, or pulped such that there is reasonable assurance the hardcopy materials cannot be
+Hard copy materials must be crosscut shredded, incinerated, or pulped so there is reasonable assurance the hard copy materials cannot be reconstructed period.

-Regularly test security systems and processes
+Regularly test security systems and processes.

 Implement a formal security awareness program to make all personnel aware of the cardholder data security policy and procedures.